oriadam/hagigim/README.md

 **Adding AddThis sharing service:**

 + Go to AddThis.com, sign up or log in to your account
-+ Go to Tools, add:
++ Go to Tools and add:
   + Share Button
   + Type: Inline
   + Share Counters: Your preference.
 Recommended: None